Zhang Qun: Post-war career

-In 1946, Chang, representing the national government, was a member of the Committee of Three (also known as the Marshall Mission) along with General George C. Marshall, then head of the U.S. Joint Chiefs of Staff, and Chinese Communist Party representative Zhou Enlai, which had been established in Nanjing in January, 1946 to effect a Kuomintang-Chinese Communist Party truce and head off civil war.
-The Marshall Mission helped to bring about a temporary cease-fire and but its plans for a political-military settlement did not succeed.
+In 1946, Chang, representing the national government, was a member of the Committee of Three (also known as the Marshall Mission) along with General George C. Marshall, then head of the U.S. Joint Chiefs of Staff, and Chinese Communist Party representative Zhou Enlai, which had been established in Nanjing in January 1946 to effect a Kuomintang-Communist truce and head off civil war.
+The Marshall Mission helped to bring about a temporary ceasefire, but its plans for a political-military settlement did not succeed.

 In 1947, Chang headed the first coalition government as president of the Executive Yuan, a position also known as premier of the Republic of China.
-His platform was to prepare China for constitutional government, land reform and price control.
-Despite his long ties with Chiang Kai-shek, he could not bring about the political reforms he favored.
+His platform was to prepare China for constitutional government, land reform, and price control.
+Despite his long ties with Chiang Kai-shek, he could not bring about the political reforms that he favored.
 After the transfer of the capital from Nanjing to Taipei, he became chief of staff and secretary general to the president in 1954.
 Among his duties were planning the government's foreign policy and representing the president in Japan, Africa and Europe, including the Second Vatican Council in 1965.
 In 1972, he played a large role in the difficult negotiations regarding Japan's switch of diplomatic recognition to the People's Republic of China.
 His last official position was chairman of the Presidium of the Kuomintang's Central Advisory Committee.